 We are a professional blog site that may receive compensation or free samples from the companies whose products and topics we write about.
 We are independently owned, and the opinions expressed here are of the writer.
 To read the full disclosure click here.

 The adage of Bigger is Better doesn’t necessarily apply when it comes to some Service Dogs.
-Of course, you most likely wouldn’t want an eight-pound pooch guiding you through a busy crowd, but small canines can still provide one service: The therapy dog.
+Of course, you most likely wouldn’t want an eight-pound pooch guiding you through a busy crowd.
+However, small canines can still act as a therapy dog.

-In this post, we will take a look the qualities that make a great therapy dog and the top 5 small service dog breeds.
+In this post, we will take a look at the qualities that make a great therapy dog.
+We’ll also rank the top 5 small service dog breeds.
 These little fellas are guaranteed to put a smile on your face.

 What Makes a Great Therapy Dog?

-These qualities are vital for the therapy dog as they are used in nursing homes, hospitals, and schools.
+Nursing homes, hospitals, and schools all use therapy dogs.
 Therapy canines may not be specially trained, but their mere presence and ability to bring joy to all they meet are good medicine.

 These top 5 small breeds are among the most popular for therapy work.
 I bet you can’t help but smile when you check them out.

 Sweet, delightful, charming, and highly trainable are just some of the qualities the Toy Poodle possesses.
 These curly-coated cuties are considered to be hypoallergenic, which is great for people that may be sensitive to pet fur.